 There is a strong relationship between preferences and socio-economic variables: social class, employment status, management responsibility, employment sector, income, political party and newspaper.
 These variables may well be correlated with each other.
+Many other studies have examined the effect of similar variables (e.g., Grable 2000; Hartog et al. 2002; Campbell 2006; Guiso and Paiella 2008; Paravisini et al. 2017).
 The evidence seems fairly clear that full-time workers, people with management responsibility, private sector workers, people with higher incomes, reading more right-wing broadsheet newspapers and possibly more conservative politically tend to be less risk averse and less loss averse than other groups.
 Take income for example.
-Table 3 shows that relative loss aversion declines as income increases and the point estimate at 0.92 for $\Lambda(500)$ is actually below unity for incomes above £50,000, implying that the disutility of a loss of £500 is less than the utility of a gain of £500

-(although the 90% confidence interval suggests that the estimate is not significantly different from unity).
+Table 3 shows that relative loss aversion declines as income increases and the point estimate at 0.92 for $\Lambda(500)$ is actually below unity for incomes above £50,000, implying that the disutility of a loss of £500 is less than the utility of a gain of £500 (although the 90% confidence interval suggests that the estimate is not significantly different from unity).

 The issue of direction of causation is most clearly highlighted in self-reported savings.
 Total reported savings (excluding pension assets) demonstrate little relationship to the preference parameters, but this may be because total savings is highly correlated with other factors, such as age and income.
 There is, however, a strong positive correlation between higher loss aversion and having a rainy-day fund, suggesting that loss aversion might be a significant determinant of precautionary saving.
+There is a negative correlation between loss aversion and financial understanding, which is unsurprising since other studies have shown the importance of financial literacy (e.g., Bluethgen et al. 2008; Behrman et al. 2012; Lusardi and Mitchell 2014).